aheze/Popovers/README.md

 ### 📖 Popover Reader
-Reads the popover's context, which includes its frame.
+This reads the popover's context, which contains its frame, attributes, and various other properties.
 It's kind of like [`GeometryReader`](https://www.hackingwithswift.com/quick-start/swiftui/how-to-provide-relative-sizes-using-geometryreader), but cooler.
-You can put it in the popover's view or background.
+You can put it in the popover's view or its background.

 ```swift
 .popover(present: $present) {